Small, Scalable, Distributed Community-Based Seawater Desalination

 Safe, secure, and totally sustainable – It’s a “must have” for us, and for the world.

 For centuries water wars have pitted nation against nation, town against town, and brother against brother.
 While water needs are inherently local, water resources are inherently regional thus requiring cooperation among competing users of this vital yet limited and unequally distributed resource.

-With surface water resources this pits the haves against the have-nots.
-With ground water resources this pits agricultural, industrial, and domestic users against each other.
-With water production and treatment facilities, economies of scale often require regional solutions that pit the beneficiaries of the facilities against those whose peace and tranquility (and property values) may be destroyed by the large, ugly, loud, and sometimes malodorous production or treatment plant (i.e., the NIMBY Effect).
+Surface water resources pit the haves against the have-nots.
+Ground water resources pit agricultural, industrial, and domestic users against each other.
+The current mega-scale water production and treatment facilities often require regional solutions that pit the beneficiaries of the facilities against those whose peace and tranquility (and property values) may be upended by the large, ugly, loud, and malodorous plant (i.e., the NIMBY Effect).

 For coastal communities, our NexGenDesal System can satisfy the local/community water needs with a clean, safe, secure, sustainable, community-based solution while avoiding the Sisyphean task of resolving the existential conflicts among competing regional interests.